eProsima/Fast-DDS-docs/docs/fastdds/dds_layer/core/policy/eprosimaExtensions.rst

 | |FlowControllerDescriptor::period_ms-api|            | uint64_t                            | ``100``                 |
 +------------------------------------------------------+-------------------------------------+-------------------------+

+Please refer to :ref:`flow-controllers` section for more information.

 .. note::
-     This QoS Policy concerns to DomainParticipant entities.
+     This QoS Policy concerns to |DomainParticipant| entities.
      :raw-html:`<br />`
      It cannot be changed on enabled entities.